333 Postal Service Responsibilities

 333.21 Overview

-You or the test vendor can make some accommodations locally without consultation if they do not affect the competitive nature or validity of the selection process.
+Examiners, testing vendors, or Human Resources can make some accommodations locally without consultation if they do not affect the competitive nature or validity of the selection process.

-See 333.22 and 333.23 for examples of accommodations that you can usually make locally without prior approval from Headquarters.
+See 333.22 and 333.23 for examples of accommodations that can usually be made locally without prior approval from Headquarters.

 333.22 Accessibility Accommodations of Testing Site